drghirlanda/alex/Docs/AlexManual.md

 can be left empty if probability of S2 presentation is 0. \label{phases}

 [^1]: In this manual, we use tables to display design files in a readable form.
-These files, however, are actually comma-separated-values (CSV) files.
+These files, however, are actually comma-separated values (CSV) files.
 You can edit CSV files in any spreadsheet using the CSV format for saving.
 Alex wants double quotes (if needed) in CSV files.
 Single quotes will result in errors.
 (This comes from the PEBL function that reads CSV files.)
 Most spreadsheet software uses double quotes by default, but do check in case alex cannot read your CSV files.

 \pagebreak